mego323/mr-prime/README.md

 This tool provides you the good tools you need

-git clone https:// github.com/mego323/mr-prime.git
+1-git clone https:// github.com/mego323/mr-prime.git

-cd mr-prime
+2-cd mr-prime

-chmod +x *
+3-chmod +x *

-bash install to install requirement packages
+to install requirement packages use it one time cause only

+4-bash install.sh

 run command

-bash prime.sh
+5-bash prime.sh

+you will run my tool and I will soon add more sections